japila-books/spark-sql-internals/mkdocs/spark-sql-kafka.md

 === [[reading]] Reading Data from Kafka Topics

-As a Spark developer, you use <<spark-sql-DataFrameReader.adoc#format, DataFrameReader.format>> method to specify Apache Kafka as the external data source to load data from.
+As a Spark developer, you use [DataFrameReader.format](DataFrameReader.md#format) method to specify Apache Kafka as the external data source to load data from.

 You use <<spark-sql-KafkaSourceProvider.adoc#shortName, kafka>> (or `org.apache.spark.sql.kafka010.KafkaSourceProvider`) as the input data source format.